nihalgunu/DistractedDriverDirector-24-hour-Hackathon-Project/README.md

 - Established Integration with Andriod Studio adding the functionality to take a photo or pick picture from the gallery -> send it to the neural network -> get a "distracted driver" or "non-distracted driver response".

 Molik Mishra
-- Established the human verification option within the Andriod application through Andriod Studio.
+- Established the human verification ability given a distracted driver within the Andriod application through Andriod Studio.
 - Tested our application with his Android phone & downloaded the finished app.

 Ayush Pai